 Linda teaches 1st-3rd grades and children’s and family yoga classes at Little Earth School in Santa Fe, where she has taught since 1993.
 Her experiences with cancer and scoliosis have enabled her to embrace the transformative power of yoga.
 She loves teaching yoga to children who model joyful playful exploration.
 In her classes children experience grounding, strengthening and calming in an atmosphere that is engaging and fun.
 Linda holds a 95-hour Yoga Alliance-recognized specialty certification in Children’s Yoga and a 50-hour certification in Therapeutic Yoga for Children from Global Family Yoga™ and has completed training for teaching yoga to toddlers.

 Tim has taught private and group classes since 2004.
 His classes focus on helping students to have their own deep experience in a safe and sacred space.
-He began his yoga training in 2001 with Tias Little in the Ashtanga, Vinyasa and Iyengar traditions, and has completed 5 levels of Prajna Yoga teacher training.
-In addition, he has also studied chanting and philosophy of the Yoga Sutras with Sonia Nelson.
-Tim is a Licensed Massage Therapist and in 2012 graduated from the world renowned Ayurvedic Institute.
+He began his yoga training in 2000 with Tias Little in the Ashtanga vinyasa and Iyengar traditions, and has completed all 6 levels of Prajna Yoga teacher training.
+In addition, he has also studied chanting and philosophy of the Yoga Sutras with Sonia Nelson at the Vedic Chant Center.
+Tim is a Licensed Massage Therapist and in May of 2012 graduated from the world renowned Ayurvedic Institute.
+Ayurveda is an ancient traditional medicine native to India, literally translating to “the science and/or knowledge of life.”
 Tim uses this ancient science to consult with clients about their diet and lifestyle.

 Darcy began practicing yoga in 2003 as she completed her training as a physician assistant.
 Drawn initially to the relatively intense practices of Ashtanga and Bikram yoga, her practice and teaching have both evolved and slowed down significantly over time, most recently seeking training with Tias and Surya Little in Santa Fe.
 She takes joy in creating a balanced and personalized practice for her students.
 Her restorative classes take students through a series of gentle, supported postures designed to create space and ease in both the body and mind.
 Darcy has experience working with students with various limitations, and loves helping students find an accessible yoga practice.